omabogun/Data-Analysis_Project-1/project-1_details.md

 ### Extracting the Final result for the client

-I then copied the final result showing the Top Five Categories in a separate worksheet for the client.
+I then copied the final result showing the TOP FIVE CONTENT CATEGORIES in a separate worksheet for the client.

 ## END OF PROJECT-1